rushtehrani/blog/content/post/kubernetes-on-google-container-engine.md

 - `--project "my-project"` is the name of the project you created above.
 - `"my-cluster"` is the name of your cluster
-- `--zone "us-west1-a"` is your cluster’s zone, see Regions and Zones for more information.
+- `--zone "us-west1-a"` is your cluster’s zone, see <a href="https://cloud.google.com/compute/docs/regions-zones/regions-zones" target="blank">Regions and Zones</a> for more information.
-- `--machine-type "g1-small"` is the machine type, see Machine Types for more information.
+- `--machine-type "g1-small"` is the machine type, see <a href="https://cloud.google.com/compute/docs/machine-types" target="blank">Machine Types</a> for more information.
 - `--num-nodes "1"` is the number of nodes to allocate for this cluster.

-Alternatively, you can add your cluster in the Google Container Engine console.
+Alternatively, you can <a href="https://console.cloud.google.com/kubernetes/add" target="blank">add your cluster</a> in the Google Container Engine console.

 After a few minutes, our cluster should be up and running.
 To verify that it’s running, first get a list of your running clusters: